kevinxu48/Data-410-Project-4/index.md

 The process of feature selection leaves the possibility of lurking variables, which is when the relationship between two variables is significantly affected by the presence of a third variable which has not been included in the modeling.
 Unsuitable for small data sets because

 # Gradient Boosting for Regression
 The concept of Gradient boosting originated with the idea of turning a *weak learner*, a learner whose performance is marginally better than random guessing, into a stronger learner.
-Moreover, it combines the concept of Gradient Descent and "Boosting", such that an additive model such as a Decision Tree is added to a weak learner to minimize the loss function, which is the goal of Gradient Descent.
+Moreover, it combines the concept of Gradient Descent and "Boosting", such that an additive model such as a Decision Tree is added to a weak learner to minimize a loss function, in our case we will minimize Mean Squared Error.

 Say we are given a weak learner such as a regressor <img src="https://render.githubusercontent.com/render/math?math=F"> that for <img src="https://render.githubusercontent.com/render/math?math=n"> observations makes predictions: <img src="https://render.githubusercontent.com/render/math?math=F(x_i)"> for the ith observation for <img src="https://render.githubusercontent.com/render/math?math=i \in \{1,2,\cdots, n\}">.